 Set a place in your list for Bavaria Film Studios, if you are traveling to Munich with kids.
 Although there are many sites in Munich for kids in winter, this will win their hearts.
 It is Europe’s biggest filming park and their answer to Hollywood.
 Here kids can enjoy a ride on a dragon - Falkor from the movie The Never-ending to Story.
 On the other hand, parents too can have some fun in the submarine.
 The highlight of the place is the stunt show that includes a fistfight, 92-meter low plunge, fire and more.

-If you are planning a trip to Germany, do contact TravelTriangle to know more about Munich winter activities and grab some great deals and discounts!
+If you are planning a trip to Germany, do contact TravelTriangle to know more about winter activities and grab some great deals and discounts while visiting Munich in winter!
 As it is, Germany is quite beautiful in winters but the charm of this winter wonderland is only amplified with these season-specific activities.
 Let us know what you think.
 Would you give them a try?

 People Also Read: